matthewmoscou/TSLsummerschool2017/README.md

 ggplot(pop.data$pheno, aes(BghIFS)) + geom_histogram()
 ```

+For an extended resource in using ggplot, please see Dan MacLean's `ggplotbook` tutorial [https://danmaclean.github.io/ggplotbook/](https://danmaclean.github.io/ggplotbook/).

 When performing QTL analysis, it is critical to understand the distribution of your data.
 The type of statistical model may need to be changed, or alternatively, how you interpret your results may change.
 Generally, you need to be able to answer the following:
 * Qualitative or quantitative or a mixture
 * Linear or non-linear metric